 How to apply

 To qualify for alternative arrangements you need to apply to the Disability Support Office at SSC.
 They will evaluate your situation and determine what facilities you need, and issue an advice called 'Advies Toewijzing Voorzieningen' (ATV)/ 'Advice Allotment Facilities' (AAF) that the faculty will use to make further arrangements.
-Please send this advice to our Academic Advisers, they will issue a formal statement of the arrangement and which exams it applies to.
+This will be sent to our Academic Advisers, and the Board of Examiners.
+The academic advisers will issue a formal statement of the arrangement and which exams it applies to.
 Once the arrangement is granted the Exams Coordinator will contact you for the practical details.